top of page

 • Habitat restoration projects: These include replanting native vegetation, restoring wetlands, and removing invasive species to improve ecosystem health.

-• Public education and outreach: Engaging local communities and visitors not only helps build support for conservation efforts but also encourages responsible use of natural resources.
+• Public education and outreach: Engaging local communities and visitors not only helps build support for on-going conservation efforts but also encourages responsible use of natural resources.

 The Role of Local Communities and Stakeholders